 Where do I go to file the lawsuit?

-in another county, you can select either county as the place to file
+Under some circumstances, more than one court can be used.
+For example, if the defendant lives in one county, but agreed to perform services in another county, you can select either county as the place to file your lawsuit.

 Can my lawyer help me with my case?